Submarine on trip to explore Titanic wreck goes missing, "search and rescue operation" underway

 It is not clear how many people are on board the missing vessel.

-OceanGate Expedition was not immediately available when contacted by CBS News to confirm if its vessel was the subject of the search and rescue operation, or that it was involved in any way.
+OceanGate Expedition was not immediately available when contacted by CBS News to confirm if its vessel was the subject of the search and rescue operation, or whether it was involved in any way.

 Earlier this month, the company said on Twitter that it was using satellite company Starlink to help maintain communications with its expedition on the Titanic voyage.